-The main data sources are the NTL, the Use Table from Supply-Use Tables (SUT) compiled by National Accounts and CO2 Emissions data available internally in Environment division.
+The main data sources are the NTL, the Use Table from Supply-Use tables compiled by National Accounts and the BEU survey results.
+National Accounts Division in the CSO compile the NTL and Use tables while BEU statistics are available internally in Environment and Climate division.
 All these data sources are aggregate data.